jjwithanr/obsidian_bible_study/docs/Old Testament/Ecclesiastes/Eccl7.md

 #### v.4
 >The heart of the wise is in the house of mourning, but the heart of fools is in the house of pleasure.

+This verse indicates that a life of enjoyment, does not mean the abandonment of ourselves to pleasures, but the thankful and sober use of the beautiful things which God gives us.
+#barnes

 #### v.10
 >Do not say, "Why were the old days better than these?"
 For it is not wise to ask such questions.